Skip to content

 We test our recipes at tasting roadshows held around our hospitals sites.
 This gives members of the public, patients and staff a chance to try out our food.
 We have had excellent feedback from our roadshows.

-How do I arrange a ‘virtual visit’ (video call)?
+How do I arrange a ‘virtual visit’ (video call) using the NHSGGC iPads?

-Please speak to ward staff to arrange a virtual visit.
+If you are a patient, please speak to ward staff to arrange a virtual visit using the NHSGGC iPads.

-You will need to ensure you have a webcam and microphone on your device that you can use.
+You will need to ensure your device has a webcam and microphone.
 Most devices already have this built in.

-What happens if may family member/friend does not have a mobile phone or tablet?
+What happens if my family member/friend does not have a mobile phone or tablet, or needs help to make a ‘virtual visit’?

 Can I request a ‘virtual visit’ (video call) for a specific time of day?

-Where possible ward staff will try to arrange a time to suit you as well as your family member/friend you want to contact.
-However, it may not always be possible to give an exact time or day when a video call or telephone call can be guaranteed.
-We are sorry for any distress this may cause and of course, staff will always try to facilitate these calls where possible, however we ask for your understanding.
+Where possible, ward staff will try to arrange virtual visits at a time that suits you and your family member/friend.
+However, we cannot guarantee an exact day/time.
+We are sorry for any distress this may cause.
+Staff will always try to facilitate these calls, however, we ask for your understanding at times when this is not possible.

 Is it possible to record the call?

-For the majority of situations in our wards it will not be appropriate for you to record the call.
-No-one is permitted to make unauthorised pictures, videos or audio recordings in healthcare settings that feature other service users, visitors or staff without their consent.
-If you are unsure, please speak to ward staff first for advice.
+For the majority of situations in our wards, it will not be appropriate for you to record the call.
+No one is permitted to make unauthorized pictures, video or audio recordings in healthcare settings, that feature service users, visitors or staff, without their consent.
+If you are unsure, please speak with ward staff for advice.

 Can the hospital iPad or my own device be used to speak to a healthcare chaplain?